Claim Compensation for Unlawful Immigration Detention - Specialist Compensation Lawyers

 How Much Compensation Can I Claim?

 There is now guidance in the cases regarding appropriate awards for false imprisonment.
-There are three general principles which should be born in mind:
+There are three general principles which should be borne in mind:

 3. While the gravity of false imprisonment is obviously worsened by its length, the amount broadly attributable to the increasing passage of time should be tapered or placed on a reducing scale.
 This is for two reasons: